staccatocommons/staccatissimo/staccatissimo-util/README.md

-#About Staccato-Commons-Util
+#About Staccatissimo-Util

- Staccato-Commons-Util is library that contains miscellaneous, non-core classes and functions that extend functionality of commons-lang
+ Staccatissimo-Util is library that contains miscellaneous, non-core classes and functions that extend functionality of commons-lang

 #Getting Started